m-stefanski/my-dear-diary/NAS_data_migration.md

 Success!
 With over double the speed.
 It is still lower than 90-100 MB/S reported over internet when using SMB, but it should be sufficient for now.

-Copying whole shares is just as easy:
+Copying whole directories is just as easy:

 ```
 rsync -a rsync://192.168.1.54:12000/files/Marcin/ /mnt/HD/HD_a2/Marcin --progress